 Depending on what type of stock option you have (ISOs vs NQSOs) and how long you end up holding the shares for, exercising before the IPO could mean you pay less in taxes later.
-This could happen if the market value of the shares when you exercise before the IPO is less than the value once the stock is publicly traded.
+This could happen if the value of the shares when you exercise before the IPO is less than the value once the stock is publicly traded.
 The closer you are to an IPO the riskier this strategy is, though.

-However, it is really important to keep in mind that stock options must be purchased.
-They can go underwater and you could also suffer a loss instead.
+However, it is really important to keep in mind that stock options must be purchased in cash for employees of private companies.
 IPOs are notoriously volatile and stocks don’t always go up.
 It may help you sleep at night to wait until the company goes public before exercising and selling your shares.

 Restricted stock units when a company goes public

-Restricted stock units are different than stock options because they don’t require an employee to purchase the shares.
-Instead, they are given or awarded to employees.
+Restricted stock units are different than stock options because they are awarded, not purchased.
 RSUs are becoming increasingly popular because they are easier to administer and simplify the process for employees also.

 Unlike stock options, which can become underwater if the price you paid is more than the fair market value, RSUs will always have value as long as the company is solvent.
 They are awarded in terms of number of shares and the value of the shares is the FMV when they vest.